15-year-old Helena wrote a hundred years ago today:

 Allow three measures of ice to one measure of salt; if a larger proportionate quantity of salt be used the freezing will take place in a shorter time, but the mixture will have a granular texture.

-Never fill a freezer more than three-fourths full, as the mixture grains in bulk as it freezes.
+Never fill a freezer more than three-fourths full, as the mixture gains in bulk as it freezes.

 When it is desired to have the cream in blocks or cakes a special mold will be needed.
 The mold should be set in ice and salt while the cream is being frozen, and when the beater or mixer is removed, the cream should be packed into the mold as quickly as possible.
 It should be pressed down firmly and smoothly and a piece of stout muslin or buttered paper laid over it before the mold cover is put on.
 The mold is then packed in ice and salt and kept for a few hours until the cream is ready for use.